plvie/BLASter/README.md

 - parallelization,
 - segmentation,
 - Seysen's reduction instead of size reduction, and
-- linear algebra library.
+- a linear algebra library.

 ## Disclaimer

-The goal of this software is to showcase possible speed ups in lattice reduction software.
+The goal of this software is to showcase speed ups that are possible in lattice reduction software.
-The software is a proof of concept!
+This software is a *proof of concept*!

 In particular, we **do not**: